Gain Control on the First Day of Class

 The first day of class is always a moment when expectations are challenging.
 The first impression sets the mood for the entire semester and students are so blatant in their reactions whether they will take your subject seriously or not on the first day of class.
 If you don't want to make a bad impression in the first moment of class, the key here is PREPARATION.
 Use the first day of class to your advantage so that you can create a culture or atmosphere that is conducive to learning.
 Make the first day a moment to spark confidence, and to make students feel comfortable and engaged because you have a clear target in mind of what they will achieve if they continue to be motivated in class.
 Here are some pointers for you to prepare for the much anticipated first day of class:

-- 1Link the outcomes of your subject to the future profession of your students.Outcomes are clear manifestations of skills, knowledge and attitude that you want your students to acquire from your subject matter.
+- 1Outcomes are clear manifestations of skills, knowledge and attitude that you want your students to acquire from your subject matter.
 These outcomes are tested not only through teacher made assessments, but also through industry standards assessments because they are essential components to the students' future professions.
 When you prepare your syllabus, lesson plans or instructional plans, you have to begin with an end in mind.
 If you have a clear target, then it is easier to build the content of the lessons.
 In your thoughts as a teacher, you should ask yourself this question first, "What is the contribution of this subject matter to the knowledge, skills and attitude of my students in their future profession?"
 An ordinary math teacher with a clear vision may claim, "I want my students to master measurement conversion so that in the long run they can build blueprints with precision.
 Then they will become confident enough to handle complicated designs and structures as future architects because they have a strong foundation of measurement and conversion."
-By first forming a clear vision of the outcomes, you will become more confident to face your students on the first day, knowing that your subject, even if it's a minor subject, is essential to the well-being of these future professionals.Advertisement
+By first forming a clear vision of the outcomes, you will become more confident to face your students on the first day, knowing that your subject, even if it's a minor subject, is essential to the well-being of these future professionals.Link the outcomes of your subject to the future profession of your students.Advertisement

 - Begin with a case study